 I honestly think it’s ruined by the digital people.
 I had like a nervous breakdown at 18, thinking, How could they do that?
 Everyone was okay with it!
 How could they do that?
 Somebody dies and someone says, “He probably would’ve made this decision.”
 You don’t know that!
 They don’t know what decision he would’ve made.
 Even if he made that decision, if I may disagree with Kubrick, on your film site, I still would’ve disagreed.
 That’s my vibe on that.
 I love the film and love that it’s a fake New York.
 I think Nicole Kidman’s character is unbelievable.
 I think people are too hard on it, because it was his last film.
 Isn’t it so brilliant?
 It’s such a dream.

 It has one of the best endings, too.
-Bringing the conversation back to your film, is it fair to say Sleeping with Other People is a personal story?
+Bringing the conversation back to your film, how did you feel after the experience of telling a story as personal as Sleeping with Other People?

 All of this is my experience.
 It’s me being vulnerable as a filmmaker, writing and directing a story that was very, very close to my heart.
 You know, something like Bachelorette, I don’t know any of those women.
 They were always meant to be like cartoons.
 It really scares me when people say, “Let me tell you about this story about a bachelorette party,” and it’s so much worse than the movie.
 That’s not what that was suppose to be about.
 I don’t have friends like that.
 I don’t really experience that pathology anymore, and when I do, it’s very removed, as opposed to things I feel head on.